Trefo/agdss/README.md

 2. cd agdss
 3. docker-compose up

-##Additional steps needed in agdss web container, the first time for a composition
+## First-time additional steps needed in agdss web container named agdss_web
-0. docker exec -it agdss_web_1 bash
+1. docker exec -it agdss_web_1 bash
-1. ```python manage.py migrate --settings=agdss.settings.common` to create the tables in the database.```
+2. ```python manage.py migrate --settings=agdss.settings.common` to create the tables in the database.```
-2. To create admin credentials (required to access /admin), run `python manage.py createsuperuser` and enter the requested information.
+3. ```python manage.py createsuperuser``` and enter the requested information.
+4. ```python manage.py collectstatic --settings=agdss.settings.common ```
+5. ```cp /app/addImages.sh  /app/static-root/small-tomatoes```
+6. ```bash addImages.sh "[\"small-tomatoes\"]" ```

+## Using the aannotation webapp
-3. The webapp can then be accessed at [http://172.10.0.3:8000](http://172.10.0.3:8000).
+The webapp can then be accessed at [http://172.10.0.3:8000/webclient](http://172.10.0.3:8000/webclient).

+Admin page is at [http://172.10.0.3:8000/admin](http://172.10.0.3:8000/admin) Use the credential you created for the superuser in item 3. for first-time additional steps.

 For a list of available pages, see the file agdss/urls.py.
-4. ```python manage.py collectstatic --settings=agdss.settings.common ```
-5. Copy addImages.sh to static-root/your-image-folder
-6. ```bash addImages.sh "[\"almond\"]" ```